miRackModular/ImpromptuModular/README.md

 * **PW**: Pulse width is dependent on the swing knob, but can be used to control the general duration of the clock pulse.
 In the worst-case knob settings, the pulse width is guaranteed to be a minimum of 1ms, with a minimum 1ms pause between pulses.

 * **DELAY**: Clock delay can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
-Using the right click menu, the delay value can also be displayed in notes where one quarter note corresponds to a clock period.
+Using the right click menu, the delay value can also be displayed in notes, where one quarter note corresponds to a clock period.
+It is important to keep in mind, however, that the ratio knobs in Clocked are not PPQN settings as such, they are general clock frequency selectors.
+For example, setting a ratio to x24 with a master tempo at 120 BPM, the clock delay will be applied on a very fast clock, which is practically imperceptible: in this example, a clock delay of 1/16 note is actually equal to a quarter of a clock interval at 2880 BPM!
+(2880 = 120 x 24)

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.